GregorR/ggt/API.md

 GGT provides semaphores for synchronization.
 Locks can be implemented in terms of semaphores.

 Include `"ggt/sem.h"` for semaphore support.
+It must be included *after* GGT itself, as it adapts to the style of green threads used.

 The type of a semaphore is `ggt_sem_t`.
 The API is similar to POSIX semaphores:

 `ggt_sem_init(semaphore, value)` initializes a semaphore with the given value.
 `semaphore` is a `ggt_sem_t *`.